Australian sporting teams will tie their boots with rainbow laces this weekend to help make the sporting environment more inclusive.

 “Sport belongs to everyone and is only at its best when everyone is welcome.
 There’s no place for LGBTI prejudice in sport – or society for that matter.”

-This year’s Rainbow Round involves all AFL, A-League, NRL, Super Rugby and Super Netball matches taking place from Thursday to Sunday, as well as matches at other levels of semi-pro, amateur, and community sport.
+This year’s Rainbow Round involves all AFL, A-League, NRL, Super Rugby and Super Netball matches taking place from Thursday to Sunday.
+It also includes matches at semi-pro, amateur, and community level.

 Clubs committed to the campaign include the Brisbane Lions, North Queensland Cowboys, ACT Brumbies, Essendon Bombers, GWS Giants, NSW Swifts, Giants Netball, Penrith Panthers and Sydney FC.